When we decided to create our sunken brick patio (HERE) one thing that I really wanted to add was a wooden arbor entry from the garden.

 Jason also secured these posts with 2 lag bolts into our retaining wall (HERE).

-We added another 6 by 6 post to the top of the posts leaving them a little room for it to hang over and secured the horizontal post to the vertical post using 3 inch exterior screws.
+We added another 6 by 6 post to the top of the posts leaving them a little room for the vine to hang over and secured the horizontal post to the vertical post using 3 inch exterior screws.

 Jason always drills a small pilot hole before adding any screws so as not to splinter the wood.

-He then cut down 2 pressure treated 2 by 6’s from our previous deck with his table saw to create the cross boards at the top of the arbor for the vine to grow between.
+He then cut down 2 pressure treated 2 by 6’s from our previous deck with his table saw to create the cross boards at the top of the wooden arbor for the vine to climb & grow between each of the lattice boards.

-We added some L shaped brackets to the boards to attach them to the top of the arbor.
+We added some L shaped brackets to the boards to attach them to the top of the wooden arbor entry from our garden.

-Jason added 2 more 4 foot posts to either side of the arbor along with 2 finials left over from the previous arbor.
+Jason added 2 more 4 foot posts to either side of the wooden arbor along with 2 finials left over from the previous garden arbor.

 What to Grow on a Wooden Garden Arbor